WebDevLuke/OrionBP/README.md

 - Create a breakpoint which only triggers inbetween 2 breakpoints: `@include bpBetween($from, $to)` *Example: @include bpBetween(sml, med)*

-## Breakpoint Usage in Javascript
+## Breakpoint usage in JavaScript
-Within javascript it's also possible to check if a breakpoint has been reached using a function.
+Within JavaScript it's also possible to check if a breakpoint has been reached using a function.
 As with SASS, the breakpoints are pulled directly from the data in `/dev/js/partials/config.js`

 ```sh
 if(bp("med")){